National School Breakfast Programme

 The project will evaluate the expansion of breakfast clubs to 1,775 schools by Family Action and Magic Breakfast (FAMB).

 Why are we funding it?

-A previous EEF effectiveness trial showed that offering pupils in primary schools a free and nutritious meal before school can boost their reading, writing, and maths results by an average of two months’ additional progress.
+A previous EEF impact evaluation showed that offering pupils in primary schools a free and nutritious meal before school can boost their reading, writing, and maths results by an average of two months’ additional progress in Key Stage 1, this result had low to moderate security.
 Interestingly, it appears that it was not whether more pupils ate breakfast at all that made the difference, but whether more were going to the school breakfast club.
 It may be that school breakfasts are more nutritious than what pupils would otherwise have, or that attending the club effectively prepares pupils for learning.
 Breakfast club schools also saw an improvement in pupil behaviour.